Student Transportation Frequently Asked Questions

 There is no maximum riding time in the law for children in kindergarten through grade twelve.
 Child care licensing regulations establish a maximum riding time of 60 continuous minutes for the transportation of preschool children.

 Active HPS Board of Education policies can be found on the district's website.
-Transportation policies can be found in the Operations (8000) section and are policies 8600-8651.
+Pupil Transportation services are covered under policies 5802 and 3309.